dylanmmasters/SummerProject/README.md

 The display can be closed by clicking the top-right corner of the screen.

 Managing Teams
-Visit http://YOUR PI'S IP ADDRESS HERE:5000 from your phone or computer to:
+Visit http://IP_ADDRESS:5000 from your phone or computer to:
 - View all currently tracked teams
 - Search and add teams from any supported league
 - Remove teams from the rotation